miguelvr/satiric-text-analysis/README.md

 ### Results

+The data is split into three partitions: train, dev and test.
+The dev and test partitions are then use test the model, and for the case of the LSTM models, the dev partition is also used to track the best model.

+Since the used dataset is very unbalanced, accuracy is not a good measure to keep track of the model's performance.
+Therefore the product of the F1 scores of both classes is used.
+The F1 product is a much more representative metric, as it translates to making correct predictions in both classes (`true` and `satire`).

 | Model                                       	| Dev Accuracy 	| Dev F1 Product 	| Test Accuracy 	| Test F1 Product 	|
 |---------------------------------------------	|--------------	|----------------	|---------------	|-----------------	|
 | Naive Bayes	                                 | 0.964	        | 0.687	          | 0.960	         | 0.457            |